SolidWallOfCode/txn_box/doc/directive.en.rst

    :emphasize-lines: 2

    do:
-   - set-preq-host: example.one
+   - proxy-req-host: example.one
    - set-proxy-req-field.x-host-valid: true

 The "do" key contains a list of directives, each of which is an object.
-The first such object is the "set-preq-host" object.
-It will be invoked with :code:`drtv_node` being the object in the list for "do", while :code:`name` will be "set-preq-host" and :code:`key_value` the value for the "set-preq-host" key, that is "example.one".
+The first such object is the "proxy-req-host" object.
+It will be invoked with :code:`drtv_node` being the object in the list for "do", while :code:`name` will be "proxy-req-host" and :code:`key_value` the value for the "proxy-req-host" key, that is "example.one".
 For illustrative purposes, a "set-proxy-req-field" directive follows, which is handled in the same way.
 For that, :code:`drtv_node` is the second object in the list, :code:`name` is "set-proxy-req-field", :code:`arg` is "x-host-valid", and :code:`key_value` is "true".